 In conclusion, we have shown that the ability to accumulate fumarate in Arabidopsis leaves has wide-ranging impacts on diurnal carbon partitioning in the leaf.
 Lack of fumarate synthesis results in widespread differences being seen across the proteome and prevents the acclimation of photosynthetic capacity to low temperature.
 Fumarate accumulation is important in facilitating diurnal carbon export from the leaf.
 Low temperatures inhibit diurnal sucrose export and this effect is exacerbated in plants lacking fumarate accumulation.
-Modelling of leaf metabolism suggests that the relative export of PGA and TP may be an important retrograde signal reflecting the redox poise of the chloroplast.
+Modelling of leaf metabolism suggests that the relative export of PGA and TP may be an important signal reflecting the redox poise of the chloroplast.
+As such it has the potential to act as a signal controlling the expression of nuclear genes which underlies photosynthetic acclimation to environmental change.